marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 - Scrub all `@todo`s
 - Create `scratch.c`, then `#include` each `.h` file and ensure they are
   self-sufficient:
-  - Ensure they have the #includes to stand alone.
+  - Ensure they have the `#include`s to stand alone.
   - Ensure the functions they import are documented.
   - Remove any unnecessary `#include`s.
 - Scrub GitHub issues